Full name Tobias Skelton Roland-Jones

 Toby Roland-Jones, a throwback to a traditional English seamer, made a startling entry into Test cricket, at 29, when he removed South Africa's top four with his first 33 balls in Test cricket.
 Roland-Jones dismissed Dean Elgar, Heino Kuhn, Quinton de Kock and, the best of the lot, Hashim Amla, who had made 311 not out in his last Test on this ground, and who was beaten by a leaping delivery.
-Roland-Jones went on to take five wickets in the innings and nine in the match, the best start to an England bowler's Test career since 1962, when David Larter took 9 for 145 against Pakistan, also at The Oval.
+Roland-Jones went on to take five wickets in the innings and eight in the match, the best start to an England bowler's Test career since 2003 when James Kirtley took 8 for 113 against South Africa..

 Roland-Jones claimed his place in the annals of Middlesex CCC when his hat-trick against Yorkshire at Lord's completed a Middlesex victory in the last session of the 2016 season and brought them their first Championship for 23 years.
 When Middlesex had last won the title, Angus Fraser, their director of cricket, was a redoubtable seam bowler of similar style, making Roland-Jones' intervention a perfect climax.

 Roland-Jones is a tall, strong seam bowler who hails from Ashford in Middlesex.
 He has a repeatable action and can maintain good economy over long spells at speeds approaching the mid-80s.
 It was enough, at 28, to attract England's call-up to the squad ahead of the Lord's Test against Pakistan, although he failed to win a place in the final X1, so denying England its first double-barrelled cricketer since Norman 'Mandy' Mitchell-Innes, who made a single Test appearance, against South Africa in 1935.